sevtor/modules/README.md

 Version v10 includes a possibility to print nicknames (if given) in the reports family-history and descendants-overview.
 Note that nicknames are normally not shown in the user interface unless other modules are added to support it.
 See issue 29 for a discussion about nicknames.

+Version v11 has more consistent support for nicknames plus a possibility to choose which name to show: the first, normally at birth, or the latest, normally at death or now if still living (applies to family-history report).

 Other versions may be added when new versions of **webtrees** are released.

 ## Installation